 It takes a few minutes to take it all in and realize how tall and well-constructed it is, and it only becomes more impressive as you get closer to it.

-Dated from the 2nd century, it is one of the best-preserved elevated Roman aqueducts you’ll see, consisting of over 20,000 stone blocks and 167 arches.
+Dating back to the 2nd century, it is one of the best-preserved elevated Roman aqueducts you’ll see, consisting of over 20,000 stone blocks and 167 arches.

 PUENTE NUEVO, RONDA